WHAT SHOULD I BRING ALONG FOR THE FIRST MEETING WITH AN ARCHITECT?

 When it comes to the budget to be straight forward with the Architect, the architect is your partner and your well-wisher until completing the project.

 Lying or being unclear about the budget may extend the duration of project completion, which can end up costing you more.
 So, trust the Architect and inform the exact budget that you have in mind.

 This will help the Architect provide a better design within the budget.

-No matter the details of your brief, there will always be questions that the architect will have for you.
+No matter your brief details, there will always be questions that the architect will have for you.

 BE OPEN TO SUGGESTIONS:

-Hence, be open to suggestions and listen to whatever the Architect has to say without making a fuss about things.
+Hence, be open to suggestions and listen to whatever the Architect has to say without fussing things.

 BRING A LIST OF QUESTIONS:

 As you prepare the project brief, there will be several questions that arise in your mind.
-Make a list of them and bring them to the first meeting and discuss them with the architect.
+Please make a list of them and bring them to the first meeting and discuss them with the architect.